rg572/AddingMachine/README.md

 ```
 You will also need to translate the `Stack.java` class to typescript as well.

-You might wish to apply all your new fancy skills from doing the [YouAreEllClient](https://github.com/Zipcoder/ZCW-MesoLab-YouAreEllClient) lab.
+You might wish to apply all your new fancy skills from doing the [YouAreEllClient](https://github.com/Zipcoder/ZCW-MesoLab-YouAreEllClient) la.b

 ## Visual Studio Code